sablier-labs/docs/docs/reference/flow/contracts/contract.SablierFlow.md

 ### depletionTimeOf

-Returns the time at which the stream will deplete its balance and start to accumulate uncovered debt.
-If there already is uncovered debt, it returns zero.
+Returns the time at which the total debt exceeds stream balance.
+If the total debt is less than or equal to stream balance, it returns 0.

 _Reverts if `streamId` references a paused or a null stream._